Wilsondotzip/HAMixer/README.md

 - Map an applications volume to a specific control knob
 - Software that runs quietly in the background as a tray icon
 - Windows support
+- Experimental support for up to 8 inputs.

 ## What’s to come...
 This project is still in active development, so here are some of the features we plan to add in the future.